public-assembly/public-assembly-docs/docs/guides/exploring-git-locally.md

 ```bash
 $ git -v
 ```
-type `git push` then `return` key this will prompt you to sign in with GitHub
+Type `git push` then `return` key
+This will prompt you to sign-in with GitHub

 ![img](https://github.com/public-assembly/public-assembly-docs/blob/main/static/imgs/exploring-git-assets/Exploring%20Git%20in%20VSCode%20and%20terminal/07.png)

-after your account has been authorized, revisit the terminal tab and type `git push` if successful you will see a number of lines link in the image below
+After you've authorized your account, return to the Terminal tab and type 'git push'; if successful, you'll see a number of lines linked in the image below.

 ![img](https://github.com/public-assembly/public-assembly-docs/blob/main/static/imgs/exploring-git-assets/Exploring%20Git%20in%20VSCode%20and%20terminal/10.png)

-Open your reository in github.com and view the recent push you just made from your computer.
-Congratulations
+Navigate to your repository on github.com and look at the most recent push you made from your computer.
+Congratulations!
+You should see your commit message on the screen.

 ![img](https://github.com/public-assembly/public-assembly-docs/blob/main/static/imgs/exploring-git-assets/Exploring%20Git%20in%20VSCode%20and%20terminal/11.png)

 ## Pulling from github

-Click the pencil on your newly pushed read me file
+Click the pencil on your newly pushed README.md file.

 ![img](https://github.com/public-assembly/public-assembly-docs/blob/main/static/imgs/exploring-git-assets/Exploring%20Git%20in%20VSCode%20and%20terminal/12.png)

-Make edits to you read me file then commit those edits
+Make edits to you README.md file then commit those edits.

 ![img](https://github.com/public-assembly/public-assembly-docs/blob/main/static/imgs/exploring-git-assets/Exploring%20Git%20in%20VSCode%20and%20terminal/13.png)

 ![img](https://github.com/public-assembly/public-assembly-docs/blob/main/static/imgs/exploring-git-assets/Exploring%20Git%20in%20VSCode%20and%20terminal/14.png)

-open your VSCode editor and type 'git pull' in terminal , this will bring the remote changes to the file into your computer. pull is use if anyone is ever working with a product on the same team and wants to do something to the file
+Open your VSCode editor and type 'git pull' in the terminal to download the remote changes to the file.
+Git pull is used when multiple people on the same team are working on the same product and want to make changes to the project.

 ![img](https://github.com/public-assembly/public-assembly-docs/blob/main/static/imgs/exploring-git-assets/Exploring%20Git%20in%20VSCode%20and%20terminal/15.png)

 ## Making a new branch in terminal

-'git branch' check the current branch you are one, we are on main.
+Type 'git branch' to see which branch you are on; we are on main.

 ![img](https://github.com/public-assembly/public-assembly-docs/blob/main/static/imgs/exploring-git-assets/Exploring%20Git%20in%20VSCode%20and%20terminal/16.png)